dai-shi/react-tracked/website/docs/comparison.md

 ## Notes about similarities and differences

-Here describes simiarities and differences.
+Here describes similarities and differences.

 ### Pure React